MudroadWhite/pm-neo4j-helper/README.md

 Functionalities are being tested on Windows 10.
 Potentially the username and the password have to be alternated.

+Default file to save tactics is `scripts/tactics.txt`.

+Default script file to feed the script is `scripts/pm.txt`.

+(Currently, the functionality to change the files is not implemented.)

 ## TODO

-- [x] Test App class functionalities
+- [x] All core functionalities
-- [ ] Test Script class functionalities
+- [ ] Set/change script file
-- [ ] General running logic
+- [ ] Set/change tactic file storing/loading location
-- [ ] Polish the code and functionalities for more
+- [ ] More functionalities to fix bugs...